cue-lang/cue/doc/ref/spec.md

 ### Calls

-Calls can be made to core library functions or builtins.
+Calls can be made to core library functions, called builtins.
 Given an expression `f` of function type F,
 ```
 f(a1, a2, … an)